JOHN FORCE 16-TIME NHRA WORLD CHAMPION

 John Force continues to rewrite the record books with every run.
-This season he will be going back to his roots racing the PEAK antifreeze and coolant Chevrolet Camaro SS Funny Car and chasing his unprecedented 17th Mello Yello Series Funny Car world championship.
+This season the winningest driver in NHRA history continue his legacy of winning and building for the future.
+The 145-time winner will be racing the PEAK Antifreeze & Coolant Chevrolet Camaro SS Funny Car and chasing his unprecedented 17th Mello Yello Series Funny Car world championship.
 There are few professional drivers that have had such an amazing and illustrious career like John Force.

-Force was in the fight for the 2014 Mello Yello NHRA Funny Car championship until the last day of the season where he came up just a few rounds short of winning another championship.
-The legendary Force raced to twelve final rounds, won three times and raced to the No. 1 spot six times last season.
+Two years ago Force was in the fight for the 2014 Mello Yello NHRA Funny Car championship until the last day of the season where he came up just a few rounds short of winning another championship.
+Last season the team retooled and started this season with a strong attitude and another year of experience.

-Force will also be starting the season with a brand new crew chief, Jon Schaffer, who was promoted after fining tuning his crew chief skills from JFR crew chief leader Mike Neff.
+Force continues to work with one of the brightest young crew chiefs in the NHRA, Jon Schaffer, who was promoted after fining tuning his crew chief skills from JFR crew chief leader Mike Neff.
 As Force told his team before the season started, “I am an old truck driver, you guys are a bunch of young kids and we are going to have some fun this season.”

 Force’s last championship in 2013 was an uphill battle.
 To say it was a dogfight for just going rounds, let alone winning races would be an understatement.
 Some racers even doubted John’s ability to stay in the game and felt his best days as a competitor were in the rearview mirror.
 Little did they know this iconic driver had a plan and was well on his way to winning his 16th NHRA Mello Yello Funny Car World Championship.